Microwave surface resistance of Tl-1223 films in a dc magnetic field: Samples realization

 \subsection{Structural, morphological and DC transport characterization}

 A comparative analysis of Sample I and Sample II was performed.
 Figure \ref{fig:BSE} presents the Back-Scattered Electron (BSE) micrographs of the two films.
-A slight reduction in oxygen partial pressure during processing led to decreased formation of secondary oxide phases that tend to segregate between \Tl grains, mainly SrCaCu$_3$O$_5$.
+A slight reduction in oxygen partial pressure during processing led to decreased formation of secondary oxide phases that tend to segregate between \Tl grains.
+Based on Scanning Electron Microscopy (SEM) and Energy Dispersive \text{X-ray} analysis (not shown here), two main secondary complex oxides were identified: SrCaCu$_3$O$_5$ and a copper-free phase rich in barium and bismuth, attributed to SrCaBi$_2$Ba$_3$O$_x$.
+These phases are clearly visible in \text{Figure \ref{fig:BSE}}, where BSE images show dark-gray and white crystals, respectively.
 Indeed, in Sample II the oxide phase is significantly reduced and localized mainly at the film surface.
 These observations indicate that a lower oxygen partial pressure during heat treatment limits oxygen incorporation, leading to smaller grain size and fewer surface oxides.
 X-ray diffraction (XRD) analysis (Figure \ref{fig:XRay}) confirms the growth of \Tl with a strong 00l c-axis texture and the presence of secondary oxides (marked with stars).
-While the differences between Sample I and Sample II are less pronounced than in the Scanning Electron microscopy (SEM) images, XRD reveals a slightly higher fraction of Tl-1212 in Sample I. This phase, which lacks c-axis orientation, is indicated by the 102 and 103 peaks ($\Delta$).
+While the differences between Sample I and Sample II are less pronounced than in the SEM images, XRD reveals a slightly higher fraction of \text{Tl-1212} in Sample I. This phase, which lacks c-axis orientation, is indicated by the 102 and 103 peaks ($\Delta$).
 The combined SEM and XRD analyses provide complementary insights into the microstructure and phase purity of the film.
 DC transport measurements of resistance as a function of temperature show that both samples exhibit similar behavior, with a relatively sharp superconducting transition around \qty{116}{\kelvin} (Figure \ref{fig:DC_Tsw}).
 Despite the presence of a minor Tl-1212 phase, the observed transition is primarily attributed to the majority Tl-1223 phase, which is well connected throughout the film.